Eigenstate/dabble/README.md

 molecule and will provide a topology file that translates the atom names to the correct charmm atom types.

+## *NEW* Hydrogen mass repartitioning ##
+To run your simulations with timesteps up to 4fs, dabble now supports hydrogen mass repartitioning.
+Currently this only works when using AMBER with charmm parameters.

+    -hmr

 ## *NEW* Custom membranes, or no membranes ##

 *"I want a system with just water, no membrane*